Ejaculation: Expulsion phase

 Ejaculation reaches its peak in the expulsion phase, which involves the discharge of semen from the urethral opening.
-This ejection is driven by coordinated contractions of the pelvic muscles, including the bulbospongiosus and pubococcygeus muscles.
-For the semen to be expelled out of the penis, the bladder neck stays shut while the external urethral sphincter is relaxed.
+This ejection is driven by coordinated contractions of the pelvic muscles, including the bulbospongiosus and pubococcygeus muscles, while the internal urethral sphincter stays shut and the external urethral sphincter is relaxed.
 These rhythmic contractions are part of the male orgasm under the control of a spinal reflex at the level of the spinal nerves S2–4 via the pudendal nerve.
 Although the external sphincter and pelvic muscles can be voluntarily controlled, any voluntary control during semen expulsion is not evident.
 The expulsion phase is considered an extension of the emission phase, triggered by reaching a certain level of spinal nerve activation.
 The typical male orgasm lasts several seconds.

 Premature ejaculation is when ejaculation occurs before it is desired.
 Otherwise, if a man is unable to ejaculate after prolonged sexual stimulation in spite of his desire, it is called delayed ejaculation or anorgasmia.
 An orgasm that is not accompanied by ejaculation is known as a dry orgasm.

 At start of orgasm, pulses of semen begin to flow from the urethra, reach a peak of discharge and then diminish in flow.
 The typical orgasm consists of 10 to 15 contractions, although the man may not be consciously aware of so many.
 After the first contraction, ejaculation continues to completion involuntarily.
-During this stage ejaculation cannot be stopped.
+During this stage, ejaculation cannot be stopped.
 The rate of contractions gradually slows throughout the orgasm.
 Initial contractions occur on average every 0.6 seconds with an increasing increment of 0.1 seconds per contraction.
 Contractions of most men proceed at regular rhythmic intervals through their duration.
 Many men also experience irregular contractions at the end of the orgasm.